nblumoe/nblumoe.github.com/_posts/2012-05-25-howto-build-a-webapp-define-what-the-app-will-do.md

 Often a short version of that is used.
 In such a case, the &lt;benefit&gt; is skipped:

-> "As an user, I want to subscribe to a newsletter."
+> "As a user, I want to subscribe to a newsletter."

 Why should you use this?
 Because it puts an emphasis on things your users need.
 Formulating the features like this will help you to keep